Table of Contents

 Wrapping It Up / Why buying an expensive robot cleaner

 - A robot with mapping feature is better for bigger than average sized homes.
 It doesn't miss a spot when cleaning, covering the whole area.

-- It is better for pet owners in case the home is mostly covering with carpets/rugs.
-With strong suction, expensive machines catch pet hair from it with ease.
+- It is better for pet owners in case your house is mostly covering with carpets/rugs.
+With strong suction, expensive machines catch pet hair with ease.

-- Homes with low and medium-pile carpets. $400+ robots can deep clean carpeting surface because most of them were designed to work this way.
+- Homes with low and medium-pile carpets. $400+ robots can deep clean carpeting surface because most of them were designed with bigger wheels and stronger suction.

-- In case you don't want to be home while your home assistant working smart navigation is a big "yes" since you don't have to be present and watch your robot stuck somewhere to rescue it.
+- In case you don't want to be home while your home assistant working smart navigation is a big "yes" since you don't have to babysit your robot.

 Why buying a cheap robovac

 Cheaper doesn't necessarily have to be worse.
-Yes, probably for a price of $400 and below you probably will not find a robot with smart navigation (Xiaomi Mi Robot is the only exception here) but maybe you don't really need it?
+Yes, for a price of $400 and below you probably will not find a robot with smart navigation (the Xiaomi Mi Robot is the only exception here) but maybe you don't really need it?
 Let's figure out why you might like the idea of buying a less expensive robot vacuum cleaner.

 Bare floor performance

 If your home doesn't have any carpet - cheap robot vacuum would be ideal for you.
 Especially the ones with rubber brushes such as iLIFE A6 that were designed for bare floors.
 Most of the cheap robot cleaners perform well on hardwood floor, pile, tile marble, etc. Even pet hair on bare floor is not an issue for a budget robovac making it almost the same when it comes to comparing less and more expensive machines.